Dreddsparc/hello-world/README.md

 Just started using github and this is, of course, the first thing i create

 Adding a bit of stuff here to learn using the branch and commit featurs of GitHub and stuff and things.

+And now i'm finally geting around to learning how to use git locally and interact with github.. so this little addition to this file is the result of .. yadda yadda..
+:-)